 Goals are an important tool for managers, because goals can be both a self-regulatory means to helping individual employees prioritize their tasks, as well as help the entire team achieve success.

-Individual goals are specific to each employee’s role and responsibility, whereas team goals are related to strategies that are vital to the team’s success.
+Individual goals are specific to each employee’s roles and responsibilities, whereas team goals are related to strategies that are vital to the team’s success.

 It’s important to recognize that there is a difference between individual and team goals, and when managers need to set one or the other, or both.